paulhager/smart-phase/README.md

 After cloning the repository, you can directly run SmartPhase on a Use Case scenario by executing the following command from the `smart-phase` folder.
 If you have compiled the `smartPhase.jar` file yourself as described above you have to adjust the path to it accordingly.
+The results will be written into the `UseCase` folder.

 ```
 java -jar smartPhase.jar -a ./UseCase/sim.CEU.trio.chr19.phased.muc16.vcf.gz -p NA12878 \